 9) What was significant about the character Shaft?

-Everyone knew who Shaft was because of his unique personality and how he would act before thinking
+who Shaft was because of his unique personality and how he would act before

 10) What was Gordon Parks' choice of weapons?